Isser Zalman Meltzer: Early years

-Meltzer was born in the city of Mir in the Russian Empire, to Baruch Peretz and Mirel, who was from the Hutner family.
-He was the youngest child after nine children who died in infancy and one surviving sister.
+Meltzer was born in the city of Mir in the Russian Empire, to Baruch Peretz and Mirel, who were from the Hutner family.
+He was the youngest child of nine children who died in infancy and one surviving sister.
 At age ten, he began studying with the rabbi of Mir, Yom Tov Lipmann Baslianski, author of "Malbushei Yom Tov," who raised him in his home.
 He later studied at the Mir Yeshiva.

 At fourteen, in 1884, he began his studies at Volozhin Yeshiva, under the leadership of the Netziv and Rabbi Chaim Soloveitchik, where he studied for seven years.
 When he entered the yeshiva, he was the youngest student.
 He was called "Zonia Mir'er," after his town.
 He shared a room with Rabbi Zelig Reuven Bengis, who was then one of the senior students at the yeshiva and took him under his wing.
 He distinguished himself in his early years, and Rabbi Soloveitchik sought to discuss Torah with him, saying that conversation with him opened new channels of thought.
-While a student there, he was also active in a secret Hovevei Zion movement called "Nes Ziona", and together with his brother-in-law Rabbi Moshe Mordechai Epstein was among the founders of Hadera, where he bought a plot of land and planted etrog orchards.
+While a student there, he was also active in a secret Hovevei Zion movement called "Nes Ziona", and together with his brother-in-law, Rabbi Moshe Mordechai Epstein, was among the founders of Hadera, where he bought a plot of land and planted etrog orchards.